How a notice of default works

 A notice of default is a public notice filed with the court or the county recorder’s office declaring a borrower is in default on their mortgage.
 At this point, the borrower has already exceeded the number of delinquent payments permitted on the account.
 This is typically considered part of preforeclosure and is one of the first steps of formal foreclosure.

 Because a mortgage is a secured loan, your home serves as collateral.
 This means it can be seized if you fail to honor the terms of the loan contract.
-You have a specific number of days to either bring your account current or work out a payment agreement with your lender.
+Your loan contract will stipulate the total number of delinquent payments that are permitted before legal recourse is taken.
+For most loans, this is typically 120 days of missed payments.

 - Borrower’s name and address